faabiopontes/daily-dose-of-development/building-web-apps-nodejs-express/library/README.md

   - Bootstrap
   - jQuery

-## Section 4
+## Section 4 - Setting up Tooling

-- NPM start
-- ESLint
+- NPM start: Initially we had different scripts for Linux and Windows
+- ESLint: Enforcing the AirBnB style guide for JS automatically with VS Code
-- ES6 and beyond
+- ES6 and beyond: ESLint helps us with mistakes and things we should do differently
-- Nodemon
+- Nodemon: Runs our JS file like a task but restarts automatically when things change
-- Environmental variables
+- Environmental variables: We can use a nodemonConfig.env object inside our package.json to store environment variables

+## Section 5 - Templating

+- Building a Web Application
+- Templating Engines
+- Using Pug
+- Using EJS
+- Our First Real Page